 Hearing impaired persons call into TCJFS on their own TTY, or they can contact us through Ohio Relay Services at 1-800-750-0750.
 Triad Deaf Interpretation Services can also be used and Mr. John Sedewall is certified by the Ohio Supreme Court to provide Sign Language Interpretation.
 TCJFS also contracts with Greenleaf Family Center in Akron, Ohio.
 For clients with limited English proficiency, TCJFS has a contract with Language Line Services which offers translators for numerous languages over the telephone, and also contracts with local language translators, one of which is certified by the Ohio Supreme Court to interpret for Spanish speaking clients.
 Other resources in our community are Kent State Tuscarawas and Latino Cultural Connections, & Hispanic ministries.
 Our current hiring practices also include interviewing applicants who have bi-lingual skills.
-Currently one TCJFS staff member is bi-lingual.
-This bi-lingual staff person is available to assist with translation and interpretation services.
+Currently 3 TCJFS staff members are bi-lingual.
+These bi-lingual staff people are available to assist with translation and interpretation services.
 Besides speaking English, they speak Spanish which is the language of the dominant non-English culture in our community.